 To assist in the case of an emergency and ensure the accuracy of 9-1-1 emergency services it's important that you 9-1-1 address is the address where you primarily use Fongo.
 If you have recently moved you may need to update your address.
 You can verify your address by signing into your account at https://account.fongo.com/login and then selecting Account->Settings.

 9-1-1 Emergency calling service is unavailable for use with Fongo Mobile services in the provinces of Quebec, New Brunswick, Newfoundland and Labrador, and Prince Edward Island.

-Note: When a 911 call is made on Fongo mobile we store the IP address and GPS coordinates (if available) where the call was made in the case that Emergency Services or Law Enforcement request them.
+When a 9-1-1 call is made on the Fongo Mobile app, we store the IP address and GPS coordinates (if available) where the call was made in the case that Emergency Services or Law Enforcement request them.

 Click here for complete details about the differences between Traditional 9-1-1 services and VoIP e9-1-1 services.

 It is against the law to make frivolous calls to 9-1-1, doing so may cause emergency services to arrive at your location to investigate whether you have requested them or not (for example, if you hang up on the e9-1-1 operator, police may still be dispatched).
 For non-emergency calls to law enforcement, please look up your local police station's non-emergency reporting phone number.